 Thrust: Intex trolling motor generates 40 pounds of thrust.
 Thrust results in great acceleration.
 Acceleration makes it easy for you to lift and navigate the river with ease.

 Speed: The Intex trolling motor can reach a maximum speed of 7 knots.
 When in your kayak, adjust your speed in a favorable environment.
-A comfortable speed will ensure you fish effortlessly.
+A comfortable speed will ensure your fish is effortless.

 - Compatible with both saltwater and freshwater